The top three trucks in the US – GMC, Ford, and RAM – RAM is often seen as the poor cousin. Let’s look at why this is and is it actually true?

 They start to play havoc with your truck.
-I can understand truck owners getting mad when they return to their truck and not only are the wipers going full tilt but all the windows are down and your truck’s belongings are missing/stolen and taking to the forums in their droves.
+I can understand truck owners getting mad when they return to their truck and not only are the wipers going full tilt but all the windows are down and your truck’s belongings are missing/stolen.
+Owners began taking to the forums in their droves.

 There are other reliability issues with these years such as transmission problems and coolant leaks but to be honest every brand goes through engine issues.

 What would bother me would be when you have tidied away all your gear and tools into your truck, closed the tailgate, and headed for the highway.
 Only to discover that your tailgate latch hasn’t closed properly and your things are strewn all across the highway.

 This is a major cause of complaints and a bad reputation.
 However, fast forward through these years to 2019 when RAM redesigned 1500.

 The 2019 RAM was redesigned with two major factors in mind.
 Comfort and Technology.
 RAM did their homework and realized that yes people who drive a truck are more than likely making money from its use (ie a utility vehicle) but also they are being used as a family vehicle.
 In fact, 50% of trucks sold are family vehicles.